Jupotter/Lights-Out/README.txt

+Light Out is a roguelike game where the gameplay is heavily based on lightings.

 Explore the dungeon, armed only with your torches and your courage.

 Ennemies are attracted by light, but also injured by it.
 The stronger it is, the more live they lose.